supertestnet/utxo-dealership/README.md

 It should also incentivize miners to use pools that sell their utxos via this software, because those pools will have higher revenues.
 In turn, this may disincentivize KYC'd mining pools -- who I imagine will not want to touch this software, despite its profitability -- who will thus lose members to non-KYC'd mining pools, since non-KYC'd mining pools have no qualms about doing stuff without KYC.
 Therefore this software will (hopefully) increase the profitability, and thus the usage, of non-KYC'd mining pools, improving bitcoin's decentralization and censorship resistance.

-# How do swaps work?
+# How do these swaps work?

 The miner gives the buyer a pubkey and the buyer uses it to create a swap address using Gregory Maxwell's coinswap technique.
 The swap address – which I call Swap Address A – allows the buyer's pubkey to withdraw after a timelock, otherwise the miner's pubkey can withdraw if the buyer gives him a secret, otherwise the two parties can cooperate to spend the money without revealing the secret.
 The buyer deposits funds into this address and sends some info about it to the miner.